eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

 When the RuntimeFacade gets a requests to create a workload, the RuntimeFacade shall:
-* start the WorkloadControlLoop waiting for commands for that workload
+* start the WorkloadControlLoop waiting for WorkloadCommands
 * request the create of the workload by sending a create command to the WorkloadControlLoop
 * return a new workload object containing a WorkloadCommandChannel to communicate with the WorkloadControlLoop